 Finally, the interplay between content analysis and the demand for news has been explored in media economics.
 George and Waldfogel (2006) examine how the New York Times' expansion influenced local newspaper markets and consumer behavior, highlighting the importance of local news consumption patterns.
 Gentzkow and Shapiro (2010) develop a novel measure of media slant by comparing the language of newspapers with that of congressional representatives.
 Yildirim et al. (2013) analyze newspapers' decision to expand their product lines by adding online editions that incorporate user-generated content.
 Recent work by Athey et al. (2021) investigates how algorithmic changes affect local news consumption using detailed web traffic data.
-Chen and Yang (2019) conduct a large-scale field experiment to study demand for news, while Martin et al. (2024) analyze how willingness to pay varies across different types of news content.
+Chen and Yang (2019) conduct a large-scale field experiment to study the demand for news, while Martin et al. (2024) analyze how willingness to pay varies across different types of news content.
 Using text analysis techniques to study the content of a large number of U.S. newspapers, L'Heude (2022) has documented a shift from local news to national and international news in print newspapers, which is largely driven by cost-cutting measures in response to a shrinking subscription base.
-Our paper provides some evidence of the differences in the demand for local, national and international news that are systematically linked to racial, ethnic, age, and skill heterogeneity.
+Our paper provides new evidence of the differences in the demand for local, national, and international news that are systematically linked to racial, ethnic, age, and skill heterogeneity.
+Moreover, it shows that most of these differences are due to preferences and opportunity costs of time.